Incentive programmes as a tool to boost sales in traditional trade.

-Another example of an incentive programme are actions for shops (retail outlets in traditional trade), e.g. people responsible for placing orders, managers or salespeople who serve customers directly, such as customer and shop assistants.
-B2B incentive programmes are comprehensive actions ordered by sales or trade marketing departments to achieve objectives related to numeric distribution, sales targets and the dynamics of the sales volume.
+Another example of an incentive programme is actions for shops (retail outlets in traditional trade), e.g., people responsible for placing orders, managers or salespeople who serve customers directly – such as customer and shop assistants.
+B2B incentive programmes are comprehensive actions ordered by sales or trade marketing departments to achieve objectives related to numeric distribution, sales targets and sales volume dynamics.

 How do incentive programmes work?

-Incentive programmes consist in encouraging participants to perform tasks set out by the organiser in exchange for the promise of specific benefits and privileges determined in terms and conditions.
+Incentive programmes consist of encouraging participants to perform tasks set out by the organiser in exchange for the promise of specific benefits and privileges determined in terms and conditions.

-Participants have to register in the programme and a CRM system (i360 Loyalty Software) is used to store their data.
-Examples of objectives to be achieved by participants of B2B incentive programmes include introducing a product to a specific number of new retail outlets in traditional trade, setting and maintaining a standard of visual merchandising for products and POSM, achieving a specific sales volume or dynamics of sales, making a retail outlet purchase a specific product mix, etc. In exchange for achieving these objectives, participants get cash and non-cash prizes or a range of values used to support retail outlets, as well as other prizes adjusted to their needs.
+Participants have to register in the programme, and a CRM system (i360 Loyalty Software) is used to store their data.
+Examples of objectives to be achieved by participants of B2B incentive programmes include introducing a product to a specific number of new retail outlets in traditional trade, setting and maintaining a standard of visual merchandising for products and POSM, achieving a specific sales volume or dynamics of sales, making a retail outlet purchase a specific product mix, etc. In exchange for achieving these objectives, participants get cash and non-cash prizes or a range of values used to support retail outlets and other prizes adjusted to their needs.

-One of the advantages of incentive programmes is that other people fulfil the organiser’s objectives in retail and wholesale trade, for which the organiser rewards participants only when the objectives are achieved satisfactorily, in accordance with the terms and conditions.
+One of the advantages of incentive programmes is that other people fulfil the organiser’s objectives in retail and wholesale trade.
+The organiser rewards participants only when the objectives are achieved satisfactorily in accordance with the terms and conditions.

 In other words, organising a B2B incentive programme leads to savings because there is no need to engage or increase the involvement of one’s own sales employees in the programme.
-Instead, the work can be performed for us by a distributor, sales representative, retail trader or shop assistant can perform the work for us.
+Instead, a distributor, sales representative, retail trader, or shop assistant can perform the work for us.

 What profits can be generated by incentive programmes?